ysufender/JASM/README.md

 You can generate an `out.jef` file in the `out` directory using:

-`jasm -o "out/out.jef" -I src/main.jasm src/second.jasm lib/randomlib.jasm`
+`jasm -o "out/out.jef" -I "src/main.jasm" "src/second.jasm" "lib/randomlib.jasm"`

 Be aware that if the extension you provided for the output does not match the build type, JASM will append the correct extension at the end of the name you've provided.

+Also note that the quotes are optional as long as the string doesn't contain any spaces.

 ### JASM Documentation